cdelgehier/oio-docs/doc/source/admin-guide/configuration_oiofs.rst

 attributes_timeout
 ------------------

-Set the validity delay for user extended attributes (a.k.a `xattr`), in seconds.
+Set the validity delay for the `oiofs` chunks attributes, in seconds.
-Set to 0 to never cache the xattr.
+Set to 0 to never cache those attributes.

 * **OPTIONAL**
 * Format: a positive integer